yapsterapp/a-frame/README.md

 [gather coeffects] -> [handle event] -> [process effects]
 ```

-Like re-frame, this process is implemented with an interceptor chain but, unlike
+Like re-frame, this process is implemented with an interceptor chain.
+Unlike
-re-frame, the a-frame interceptor chain is asynchronous - the `:enter` or
+re-frame, the a-frame interceptor chain is:
-`:leave` fns in any interceptor may return a promise of their result.
+* asynchronous - the `:enter` or `:leave` fns in any interceptor may return a
+  promise of their result.

-* Events are handled by an interceptor chain
+* data-driven - interceptor chains are themselves described by simple data.
+  Since `events`, `coeffects` and `effects` are also simple data, the state of
-* The final interceptor in the chain is the `event-handler`
+  the interceptor chain at any point is fully serialisable.

-  * an `event-handler` is always a pure function with no side effects
-* Prior interceptors are `coeffect` or `effect` handlers
-  * `coeffect` and `effect` handlers may have side-effects and may return
-    a promise of their result
+A typical event-handler interceptor chain looks like this:

 ``` text
 -> [enter:               ] -> [enter: coeffect-a] -> [enter: coeffect-b] -> [enter: handle-event] --|
 <- [leave: handle-effects] <- [leave:           ] <- [leave:           ] <- [leave:             ] <-|
 ```

-## simple data

-"simple" data means containing no opaque objects - i.e. no functions or
-other opaque types.
+The final interceptor in the chain contains the `event-handler`.
+An `event-handler` is always a pure function with no side effects.
+Prior
+interceptors contain `coeffect` or `effect` handlers, which may have
+side-effects and may return a promise of their result.

 ## events